devluxor/common-sense-guide-to-dsa/README.md

     - The Efficiency of Insertion Sort
     - The Average Case
     - A Practical Example [_Nice trick to improve the speed of some nested iterations_]

+.

+7. Blazing Fast Lookup With Hash Tables
+    - Enter the Hash Table
+    - Hashing with Hash Functions
+    - How Hash Function Work
+    - Dealing with Collisions
+    - The Great Balancing Act [_Load factor (data/cells ratio) when implementing hashes_]